 Drawing UML diagrams with Gliffy is easy regardless of which type of diagram you want to create.
 All you need to do is spend a couple of minutes playing with the intuitive Gliffy interface and you’ll be diagramming like a pro.
-In this UML diagram creation walk-through we’ll assemble a package diagram, but these same techniques apply to all diagram types.
+In this UML diagram creation tutorial, we’ll assemble a package diagram, but these same techniques apply to all diagram types.

 First, add UML shapes to your Gliffy Shape Library.
 Click ‘More Shapes’ at the bottom of the Shape Library and expand the Software Design section so you can select ‘UML 1.0’.